bkuhn/talks/OLF-2011/netservices.markdown

 + Truly distributed data.

-+ This is  **tough**  programming.
++ This programming is  **tough**.

 # Projects to Look At

++ Run NoScript plugin to at least see what proprietary Javascript you're getting.

-+ status.net identi.ca (laconi.ca).
++ status.net / identi.ca
      + DTRT in this regard for Microblogging
      + Follow me there: 'bkuhn'
      + Losing Free Software Community lately to Google Plus

++ MediaGoblin (replaces Flickr &amp; Picasso)

 + Jesse Vincent's Prophet, CouchDB, and other truly decentralized data stores.

-+ Yourselves.
-    + make it even easier for developers to respect freedom.

 # License To Look At